Ultra-Commerce-Staging/uc-authorizenet/docs/Authorize.net-Apple-Pay-Environment-Setup.md

 # Authorize.net Apple Pay Environment Setup

-Broadleaf uses Apple Pay JS framework to work with Apple Pay.
+Ultra uses Apple Pay JS framework to work with Apple Pay.
 You should have Apple Developer Program account.

 **You must have completed the [[Authorize.net Environment Setup]] before continuing**